Summer Lighthouse Keeper Jobs in Michigan

 • Maintain property landscape by cutting grass and clearing brush.

-• Open buildings for tours visitors who will arrive by water.
+• Open buildings for tour visitors who will arrive by water.

 Things To Know About Lighthouse Keeper Jobs at South Fox Island Light Station